Carine-Tan/Carine-Tan.github.io/index.md

 [Asia Covid-19 Statistics](/pdf/Capstone Project 2.pdf)
 <img src="images/Capstone Project2_image.PNG"/>

 My Experience: The ideas didn't come all at once when I started on this Project.
 In actual fact, I started without a storyline.
 Things were in bits and pieces, yet God creatively put all these bits together, making it flow logically with none of my efforts and time put in go to waste.
-God Is Good All The Time!
+YESHUA Is Good All The Time!

 Alias: 'The Most God's Ideas!'